Wotcnt/Polyrifringence-Engine/README.md

      `"Can you think further on this."`
-     `"What do you observe and note when reading this from left to right - top to bottom?"` `"What do you observer and note when reading this in reverse, inside and outside?"` `"Can you give me some observer lens perspectives on this?"`
+     `"What do you observe and note when reading this from left to right - top to bottom?"` `"What do you observe and note when reading this in reverse, inside and outside?"` `"Can you give me observer lens perspectives on this?"`
-     `"What Insights have you learnt from this?"`
+     `"What Insights have you gained, and what have you learnt from this?"`

 5. Use iterative refinement: integrate answers from different models, note contradictions or new insights, and build a richer understanding over multiple cycles following the principle of incremental optimization - small, manageable learning increments create better retention and mastery than trying to absorb everything at once.